shafy/shafyy/content/about.md

 draft: false
 ---

 Hey hey!
 My name is Can Olcer.
-I make plant-based cheese ([Yeti](https://yeticheese.com)).
+I co-founded a company called [Chimpy](https://heychimpy.com) where I'm Head of Product.
+I also make plant-based cheese ([Yeti](https://yetifoods.de))

-Previously I co-founded a company based in Zurich called [Chimpy](https://heychimpy.com) and also tried to make a school that exists only in VR (which didn't work out).
+Previously I created a school that exists only in VR (which didn't work out).

 I was born and raised in Zurich, Switzerland.